AGMach7/real-time_ml_on_data_streams/README.md

 - Data Stream Processing: Implement efficient data stream processing techniques to handle continuous and high-velocity data from the stock market.

 - Performance Evaluation: Rigorously assess the accuracy and reliability of the prediction model through comprehensive performance evaluation.

-### 3. Background Information

-In the age of big data and rapid technological advancements, financial markets are increasingly influenced by vast volumes of data generated in real-time.
-Accurately predicting stock prices, especially for a significant player like IBM, presents both a challenge and an opportunity.

-This project builds upon previous work in real-time data analytics, machine learning, and financial forecasting.
-It seeks to apply and extend these concepts to the domain of stock market prediction, providing investors with an intelligent tool to make informed decisions.

-As we delve into the main steps of this project, including data collection, analysis, and model building, we will explore the methodologies and techniques employed to achieve our objectives.
-The subsequent sections will provide detailed insights into each aspect of the project, aiming to deliver not only predictions but also a deeper understanding of the underlying dynamics of the IBM stock market.

 ## Requirements